 - Do not angle the interviewee too far into a profile.

 - Do not interview people with their backs against a wall.

-- Be mindful of busy backgrounds—you don’t want something sticking out of your subject’s head!
+- Be mindful of busy backgrounds—you don’t want something sticking out from behind the subject’s head.

 - Do not interview people in a noisy area.

 - Make sure you and the camera are at eye level with the interviewee.